RIP BlackBerry Messenger (As We Know It)

-BlackBerry is finally shutting down the consumer version of BlackBerry Messenger (BBM) on May 31.
+Emtek is finally shutting down the consumer version of BlackBerry Messenger (BBM) on May 31.
 In a blog post, the company said that “users have moved on to other platforms” and that it was “sad to say goodbye.”
 So in a little over a month, refunds for stickers will be issued.
 BBMoji will disappear.
 The app will stop working.
 BBM as we know it will die.

 Don’t despair.
 In tandem with killing BBM for consumers, BlackBerry announced that BBM Enterprise (BBMe) would now be available to everyone—for a fee.
+(Emtek had licensed the consumer version of BBM from BlackBerry, while BlackBerry Limited, the Canadian company formerly known as Research in Motion, continued to develop BBMe.)
 The BBM Enterprise app is now available for download in the iOS and Google Play stores.
 The service will be free to new users for the first year, and after that, it will cost $2.50 for a six month subscription.

 Although it’s technically a different service, BBM Enterprise offers a lot of the same features as the consumer version of the chat application, including voice and video calls.
 There’s also group chat as well as the ability to edit or retract messages.
 You can even use BBM Enterprise on Windows and Mac computers.
 But what might be worth those new subscription dollars—all $5 a year of them—is BBM Enterprise’s robust end-to-end encryption, including signing keys that are not available to BlackBerry.
 The consumer version of BBM did not have end-to-end encryption and also failed a lot of other security tests.